sedlund/acdcli/README.md

     docker run -it --rm -v acdcli_data:/home/user sedlund/acdcli init

-This will start elinks for you to authorize the connection and create your token.
+This will start eLinks browser for you to authorize the connection and create your token.
 Save the file in ~/.cache/acd_cli/oauth_data

-    docker run -it --rm --volumes-from acdcli-data sedlund/acdcli sync
+    docker run -it --rm -v acdcli_data:/home/user sedlund/acdcli sync

 ### Copy existing token inside the data container and set permissions